expo/expo-dev/README.md

 An empty project in apps/playground is configured in the same way and is a place for you to experiment with the ipi that you're working on.

-### Please use npm rather than yarn here

-On our internal monorepo we have a yarn cache, and yarn.lock for these projects will point to that internal cache and `yarn` won't work for you on these projects without it.

 ## Set up